小黄片视频

 • Minimum 3.0 high school GPA

-Students who do not meet the above requirements will be admitted to the , provided they meet the minimum program requirements.
+Students who do not meet the above requirements will be admitted to the , provided they meet the minimum admission requirements.

-Current Students: Students accepted into the may request a change in major to Mechatronics Engineering as soon as placement into MATH 12002 has been demonstrated (prior to the beginning of freshman year).
-Otherwise, students may request to change their major to Mechatronics Engineering after their freshman year if they meet the following criteria:
+Current Students: Students accepted into other 小黄片视频 programs may request to change their major to Mechatronics Engineering once they meet the following criteria:

 Transfer Students: Admission into this major requires: